-Chelsea set to offer new contract to young star amid interest
+Chelsea are set to offer exciting youngster Charly Musonda a new contract to withstand growing interest from their Premier League rivals.

 The Belgian midfielder made his first start for the Blues just last week in the Carabao Cup, scoring and impressing greatly in his opportunity against Nottingham Forest.